Skip to main content

 Disk space from tracesYou (manual cleanup)

-pflow is designed to be self-healing.
-Your agent has the tools and knowledge to debug most issues.
-You only step in for setup tasks that require human access.
+pflow is built for self-correction.
+Your agent has the tools and knowledge to debug most issues — you only step in for setup tasks that require human access.